Procedure: Study leave for professional staff

 - Applications from Indigenous staff should also be considered in the light of the Career Development policy and the objectives and targets contained in the ANU Reconciliation Action Plan and applicable Indigenous employment strategies which aim to improve the attraction and retention of Indigenous staff.

-- If the delegate approves the course, the staff member should submit an Application for Leave (paper).
+- If the delegate approves the course, the staff member should submit an online leave application.

 - A delegate must exercise their delegation to approve a leave application in accordance with the conditions and approval arrangements specified in this procedure.